Comparisons11 min read

 Most VPN comparison articles are written by people who've never stress-tested these tools beyond clicking "connect" and checking if Netflix loads.
 Here's the deal — I've run both of these through actual real-world conditions, and in the Atlas VPN vs Surfshark 2026 matchup, the gap between them has grown considerably wider over the past year.
 The results might surprise you.

-Atlas VPN was acquired by Nord Security (NordVPN's parent company) back in 2022, and that acquisition has shaped where the product ended up.
-Surfshark, meanwhile, merged with Nord Security too — yes, the same company now technically owns both.
-That makes this comparison weirder than it looks on paper, and honestly, it changes how you should think about the long game for your privacy stack.
+Atlas VPN was picked up by Nord Security (NordVPN's parent company) back in 2022, and that's shaped the product significantly.
+Surfshark?
+Also under Nord Security's roof now — yes, the same company technically owns both.
+That makes this matchup weirder than it looks on the surface, and honestly, it changes how you should think about your privacy choices long-term.
 (It's a little like ordering a Pepsi vs a Mountain Dew and finding out they're both from the same vending machine.)

-This comparison is for: budget-conscious users deciding between two affordable VPNs, privacy-focused individuals who want honest numbers, and anyone who's tired of "both are great!" reviews that say absolutely nothing.
+This comparison is for: budget-conscious users deciding between two affordable options, privacy-focused people who want real numbers, and anyone tired of "both are great!" reviews that tell you nothing.

 Quick Comparison Table: Atlas VPN vs Surfshark 2026